Home

 Decoys & Calls: Finishing Birds

 A spread only works if it looks alive.
-Start with our decoy collection for mallard and teal sets on flooded timber, levees, and field edges along the river corridors.
+Start with our decoy collection for mallard and teal sets on flooded timber, levees, and field edges along the river corridors, anchored by Higdon floaters and motion.
 Leave a clean landing hole downwind and let the wind do the arranging.

 Waders & Blinds: Staying Hidden and Dry